 Find The Career You Were Destined For

 Everyone wants a career that they love, but not everyone knows how to plan for it.
 We can help.
-Follow these steps to discover the career that’s meant for you and plan your path straight to it.
+Follow these steps to discover the career you'd like to pursue and plan your path.
 Download a copy of the UCR Career Center's Career Decision Making Process for a step-by-step approach!

 - Strong Interest Inventory (SII)

-The SII evaluates your interests and uses them to suggest majors, internships and careers.
+The SII evaluates your interests and uses them to suggest majors, internships, and careers.
 The goal is to help you find career options that are satisfying and well suited to what you love.
 You must meet with a Career Specialist to determine if the SII is right for you.
 If so, you will receive assessment instructions to take the assessment and be scheduled for a group interpretation appointment.

 - Myers-Briggs Type Indicator (MBTI)

 The MBTI looks at your personality type and how it will tie into career options and work relationships.
 The goal is to help you find a career that is suited to your personality preferences.
 You must meet with a Career Specialist to determine if the SII is right for you.
 If so, you will receive assessment instructions to take the assessment and be scheduled for a group interpretation appointment.

 - Focus 2

 Focus 2 is our free assessment tool.
-It combines career, UCR major exploration, decision making and action planning.
+It combines career, UCR major exploration, decision making, and action planning.
 You can log into Handshake and take it right now!
 If you would like your results interpreted, please schedule a group assessment interpretation workshop for Focus 2 via Handshake.

 College is the perfect time to explore careers and job options.

-- Use the Career Center’s library of career exploration resources in Handshake and also this link to find out more about Careers in Your Major.
+- Use the Career Center’s career exploration resources in Handshake and also this link to find out more about Careers in Your Major.
 Browse major-related books and handouts, publications about the structure of work, and detailed information about employers.
 Our career counselors can also help prepare you for job shadowing.

 - Attend on-campus info sessions and panels featuring employers and alumni.
 Please check our student employment page or Handshake for upcoming sessions.

-- Take into account your assessment results and peruse professions you may not have previously considered.
+- Take into account your assessment results (if needed) and explore professions you may not have previously considered.
 You may surprise yourself!

 Gaining actual work experience is one of the most important elements in career planning.

-- Participate in internships, part-time jobs, seasonal employment, undergraduate research, work-study or any combination of these.
-Search Handshake job listings for open opportunities.
+- Participate in internships, part-time jobs, seasonal employment, undergraduate research, work-study jobs, volunteer opportunities or any combination of these.
+Start with searching Handshake job listings for open opportunities.

-- Routinely assess your skills, knowledge, and abilities.
-Update your resume, attend our skill-building workshops and focus on project-driven classes that offer real-world experience.
+- Routinely assess & reassess your VIPS.
+Update your resume, attend our skill-building workshops (or watch the recordings) and focus on project-driven classes that offer real-world experience.

-- Come to the Career Center to discover additional internships and explore our resources.
-Our counselors can provide you with expert advising and help you gain the experience and skills you desire.
+- Come to the Career Center to discover additional support and explore our resources.
+Our Career Specialists can provide you with expert advising and help you gain the experience and skills you desire.

-Don’t wait to prepare – you should begin during your first year at UCR!
+Don’t wait to prepare – you want to begin the process during your first year at UCR!
 We’re here to help.
-Every quarter, the Career Center offers workshops in six basic areas:
+Every quarter, the Career Center offers workshops in a few areas:

 - Resume and Cover Letter Writing

-Career counselors also create new workshops in specific areas of student interest each quarter.
+Career Specialists also create new workshops in specific areas of student interest.

 Check our calendar for upcoming workshops and events.